-- 10.31 This policy wording should therefore act as mitigation which should detract pressure away from the South Pennine Moors as a result of growth around the district. - 10.32 The use of the Local Infrastructure Tariff (LIT) may also provide financial contributions to help manage and maintain the South Pennine Moors (phase 2) SPA/SAC as a result of an increase in recreational use.
-However as LIT cannot be specially be reserved for specific projects or area it cannot be guaranteed that any money from LIT could be used to help mitigate the result of the Local Plan on Natura 2000 sites. - 10.33 The mitigation suggested is however preliminary in nature, due to the current lack of evidence.
-The level and scope of mitigation will need to be reviewed; when more detailed evidence on recreational use as well as the final site allocations is available.
+- 10.31 This policy wording should therefore act as mitigation which should detract pressure away from the South Pennine Mooalrs as a result of growth around the district. - 10.32 The use of the Local Infrastructure Tariff (LIT) may also provide financial contributions to help manage and maintain the South Pennine Moors (phase 2) SPA/SAC as a result of an increase in recreational use.
+However as LIT cannot be specifically reserved for individual projects or areas it cannot be guaranteed that any money from LIT could be used to help mitigate the result of the Local Plan on Natura 2000 sites. - 10.33 The mitigation suggested is however preliminary in nature, due to the current lack of evidence.
+The level and scope of mitigation will need to be reviewed; when more detailed evidence on recreational use is available.
 The mitigation may need to be stringent such as the policy wording used by Bradford Council in their Core Strategy. - 10.34 Therefore, at present, adverse effects on the integrity to the South Pennine Moors (phase 2) SPA and SAC as a result of recreation impacts arising from the allocation and policies screened in from the Calderdale Local Plan and in combination with other plans cannot be ruled out at this stage due to the lack of evidence.
 This will be reviewed in a later version of the Calderdale Council HRA.